pedroabestard/damage-prediction-app/README.md

 - Applied **data augmentation** to increase dataset variability
 - Resized all images to **224x224 pixels**
 - Normalized images using **ImageNet mean and standard deviation**
+- Loaded the model in CPU on Streamlit for the live app, it predicts a bit slower but still works fine

 ### 🔄 Transfer Learning
 Due to data limitations, transfer learning was used.
 After testing multiple pretrained models, **ResNet** emerged as the best performer.